 Superior Marketing That Attracts Buyers When Selling at Auction

 Regardless of the method used for your auction, Auctions Systems is a "market-maker" and we understand that a successful auction begins with successful marketing and advertising.
-Only by attracting the most qualified buyers will spirited and competitive bidding occur.
+Only by attracting the most qualified and interested buyers will spirited and competitive bidding occur.
 So we focus a major effort on reaching the right audience effectively.
-Through our years of auctions and appraisals, we've learned who and where the buyers are, as well as how to reach them.
-Using direct mail, trade journals, newspaper advertising, Internet message boards, email and broadcast fax; Auction Systems assures the best possible buyer turnout.
+Through our almost two decades of auctions and appraisals, we've learned who and where the buyers are, as well as how to reach them.
+We use digital advertising, direct mail, trade journals, magazine and newspaper advertisements, Internet message boards, email broadcasts, press releases, public relations campaigns, radio and television commercials, and a multitude of social media platforms to assure the best possible buyer turnout.
 Our reputation for fair auctions also helps draw more qualified buyers, as does our expert handling of timing, location, merchandising and other variables that can affect attendance and results.

 Effective Salesmanship for Top Dollar Results When Selling at Auction